Class Schedule

 Course Description

-Folklore (proverbs, riddles, songs, stories, beliefs, customs, folk craft and folk art) is a window into a group's worldview.
-This course will survey the different genres of folklore and kinds of groups which maintain folklore traditions.
+Folklore (traditional stories, beliefs, songs, and customs) is a rich resource for remembering and understanding people and their worldviews.
+This course will survey genres of folklore: Folk Narratives (folktales, legends, myths, and jokes), and folk poetry (ballads, epic and lyric songs), and study the people who maintain folklore traditions.
 A variety of theories and methods applied in folklore studies during the past two centuries will be introduced in readings and lectures.

 Grades